adfras/SAM3D_Blender_Alignment/phase2_animation/PIPELINE_DOCUMENTATION.md

 ```

 > **Reason**: MetaHuman naming convention is required for UE5 retargeting.
 The export script also interpolates missing metacarpals (index/middle/ring) and adds spine_04 and neck_02 to match the MetaHuman hierarchy.

+### 2b.
+Joint Rotations

+When `joint_rotations` are present in the SAM3D output, the export script applies them to bones (fallback to DAMPED_TRACK when missing).
+This improves twist fidelity in arms, hands, and spine.

+### 2c.
+Optional Twist/IK Placeholders

+The export script supports optional twist and IK placeholder bones (disabled by default) for better compatibility with some MetaHuman rigs.

 ### 3. Bone Definition Using Parent-Child Pairs